dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies04](/images/goalies04.png)

-Less than 6 feet need not apply, it seems.
+Sorry Darren, less than 6 feet need not apply, it seems.

-Who are these *very short* people on the left getting game time?
+Who are these new *very short* netminders on the left getting game time?
 ```r
 goalies %>%
   filter(Ht < 6.0 * 12) %>%